mafgit/localstorage-mongo/README.md

 - `enum`: can be provided for a property with type string, it checks whether the value is in the array provided.
 Example: `{ status: { enum: ['pending', 'delivered'] } }`
 - `unique`: can be provided for a property to ensure that it stays unique through out the store.
 - `required`: to ensure that the value must be provided for a property.
-- `default`: this is a fallback value for the property that is not provided.
+- `default`: this is a fallback value for the property that isn't required, and isn't provided.
 <!-- TODO: Add More Validations -->

 #### Options